 proposals submitted in response to this RFP.
 Proposals must be received by the Official Contact

-on or before the due date and time: August 14, 2024, 2:30 PM
+on or before the due date and time: August 14, 2024, 2:30 PM.

 Proposals received after the due date and time will be ineligible and will not be evaluated.
 The